History of California wine: Wine revolution

 André Tchelistcheff is generally credited with ushering in the modern era of winemaking in California.
 Beaulieu Vineyards (BV) founder and owner Georges de Latour hired Tchelisticheff in 1938.
 He introduced several new techniques and procedures, such as aging wine in small French Oak barrels, cold fermentation, vineyard frost prevention, and malolactic fermentation.

-Brother Timothy; a member of Institute of the Brothers of the Christian Schools was also very instrumental in the creation of the modern wine industry.
+Brother Timothy, a member of Institute of the Brothers of the Christian Schools, was also instrumental in the creation of the modern wine industry.
 After an earlier career as a teacher, he transferred to the order's Mont La Salle located on Mount Veeder in the Mayacamas Mountains west of Napa in 1935 to become the wine chemist for the order's expanding wine operations.
-The Christian Brothers had grown grapes since 1882 made wine in Martinez, California.
+The Christian Brothers had grown grapes since 1882 and made wine in Martinez, California.
 During Prohibition they legally made sacramental wine.
 In 1932, they relocated to Napa, and returned to commercial production of wine and brandy following the repeal of Prohibition.
-The science teacher was a fast learner and soon established Christian Brothers as one of the leading brands in the state's budding wine industry; Brother Timothy's smiling face in advertisements and promotional materials became one of the most familiar images for wine consumers across the country.
+The science teacher was a fast learner and soon established Christian Brothers as one of the leading brands in the state's budding wine industry.

-In 1965, Napa Valley icon Robert Mondavi broke away from his family's Charles Krug estate to found his own in Oakville, California.
+In 1965, Robert Mondavi broke away from his family's Charles Krug estate to found his own in Oakville, California.
 It was the first new large-scale winery to be established in the valley since before prohibition.
 Following the establishment of the Mondavi estate, the number of wineries in the valley continued to grow, as did the region's reputation.